 This is about matching your sales support capabilities in your sales strategy plan so you can help improve the effectiveness of the sales team and make doing business with your company easier.
 It focuses on how you want salespeople to spend their time including reducing non-selling activity and streamlining other processes in the sales cycle.
 With sales operations or sales transformation, you want to improve the work of the team through process, technology, KPI’s, metrics and best practices.
 What sales training, tools and internal systems will make it easier for customers to interact with your business.

 Sales support as part of the sales strategy plan should try to include how to continually improve the efficiency of the sales team.
 How you plan to increase revenue per salesperson while speeding up ramp time for new hires.
 The goal is to be a company that it is easy to interact with, easy to buy from and for salespeople – easy to sell for.
+So, to create a sales strategy plan enables everyone to understand the unique selling points, in identifying the target market and customer profiles, developing the value propositions, and selecting the right sales channels to engage clients.
+The outcome is a sales engine with a clear focus on the optimal way to create and close sales opportunities.

 Documenting your complete sales strategy plan is a real and tangible part of your growth plans which removes the elements of hope or luck.